-FID will be governed by its own Board of directors, chaired by MIT development economist and Nobel Laureate, Esther Duflo.
+FID is governed by its own Board of Directors, chaired by MIT development economist and Nobel Laureate, Esther Duflo.

 Economist, President of the Fund for Innovation in Development

 Esther Duflo is a French-American economist.
 A professor at MIT in the United States, she is co-winner of the 2019 Nobel Prize in Economics, which she shares with Abhijit Banerjee and Michael Kremer.
 She is the youngest laureate and the second woman to win the prestigious distinction.
 A specialist in development economics, Esther Duflo is world-renowned for her work on poverty.
 In particular, with her research group, she pioneered the use of randomized controlled trials in economics to scientifically validate what works and what does not in development economics.

 Representative of the Ministry of the Economy and Finance